consoledotdev/home/content/podcast/s02e01-dev-infrastructure-john-graham-cumming-cloudflare.md

 entire world and make it as easy as those days with a home computer in the 1980s.

-**David Mytton:**  Right.
+**David:**  Right.
 So developers don't have to worry about the idea of what is happening on the low level.
 They can just hand over the code and you're dealing with and abstracting all of those difficult problems.

-**John Graham-Cumming:** Yep, exactly.
+**John:** Yep, exactly.
 There are times when it's interesting to worry about the performance of the machine, the architecture of the processor, all the idiosyncrasies about the memory and everything, but there are many times you just want to run your code.
 And if you think about it, we stopped